renahime/RenaChan.py/README.md

 - Database Flexibility: The ability to choose between using a local database such as SQLite or a more robust database system like MySQL, depending on your needs and preferences.
 - A todo list feature that will remind users of upcoming tasks and keep track of task completion.
 - A "harass" feature that can send notifications or messages to specific users for important communications.
+- A study session feature that will track the times you study and give data analyitics.
 - Data collection and machine learning capabilities to provide personalized recommendations (e.g., fashion recommendations).

 ## Contributing